andyljones/megastep/docs/faq.rst

-There are many directions that I could plausibly take this project in, but the combination of `The Bitter Lesson <http://incompleteideas.net/IncIdeas/BitterLesson.html>`_, `Scaling Laws for Natural Language Models <https://arxiv.org/pdf/2001.08361.pdf>`_ and `GPT-3 <https://arxiv.org/abs/2005.14165>`_ have convinced me that I should aim my efforts at the compute side of things rather than the simulation side of things.
+There are many directions that I could plausibly take this project in, but the combination of `The Bitter Lesson <http://incompleteideas.net/IncIdeas/BitterLesson.html>`_, `Scaling Laws for Natural Language Models <https://arxiv.org/pdf/2001.08361.pdf>`_ and `GPT-3 <https://arxiv.org/abs/2005.14165>`_ have convinced me that I should aim my efforts elsewhere.

 That's me though!
 If you're interested in taking megastep forward, here are some research directions I had queued up:
  * Add better physics.
 Right now the physics is that there are dynamic circles and static lines, and if two objects